henesy/disco/README.md

 for authentication using a factotum key and will ignore the password= tuple.

-The factotum key should resemble something to the effect of:
+If used, the factotum key should resemble something to the effect of:

 	proto=pass server=discordapp.com service=discord user=youremail@domain.com !password=hunter2